SStrausman/codechallenge/README.md

 1. clone the repo
 2. change directory to local repo
+3. bundle install to get all gems
-3. create the database
+4. create the database
-4. migrate database
+5. migrate database
-5. run rails c to bring up database in terminal
+6. run rails c to bring up database in terminal